OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/GetConfigurationObject.md

 See DSMR document chapter 8.3 for detailed description.
 The request needs the DeviceIdentification.

-All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).
+All requests have similar response behavior which is described in [ResponseMessages](./ResponseMessages.md).

 ### References